NCAR/xdev/campaigns/workflows.md

 ## Vision

 The [Xdev Vision Statements](../PURPOSE.md#xdev-vision-statements) are easy to state in brief, but harder to state in detail.
-I will try to describe what I see as the vision of the future of scientific workflows, based on the Pangeo ecosystem.
+We will try to describe what I see as the vision of the future of scientific workflows, based on the Pangeo ecosystem.